Bastian-Wagner/Syringe_Pump/README.txt

 ![Syringe pump logo](https://raw.githubusercontent.com/BastianWagner/Syringe_Pump/master/Syringe_pump_GUI_1.png)

-GUI was coded in python with PyQt5
+GUI was coded in python with PyQt5 and is using the Pyserial library for communication:

 PyQt5 can be installed with the comand...
 > pip install PyQt5